-Feed to Post allows you to choose the settings for post taxonomies and tags, both on a general level (for all sources) and on a feed source level, and even import taxonomies from RSS feeds into any taxonomy for the specified Post Type that you are importing as.
+Our Feed to Post add-on allows you to choose the settings for post taxonomies and tags, both on a general level (for all sources) and on a feed source level, and even import taxonomies from RSS feeds into any taxonomy for the specified Post Type into which you are importing.
 This can be done both on a general level (for all sources) and on a feed source level.

 The Taxonomy options can be found in

 - Each feed source's Add New Feed Source or Edit Feed Source page, you can set the tags/categories differently for each feed source.

 - In the general settings under RSS Aggregator > Settings > Feed to Post, you can set your tags/categories in your general settings page to apply to all feed sources.

 Options are separated into sections so each section is responsible for its own taxonomy option.
-Each section has fields for Terms and Options on how to filter Taxonomies, which can be applied to the Feed Source(s).
+Each section has fields for taxonomy Terms and options on how to filter Taxonomies, which can be applied to the Feed Source(s).

 Each Post Type has its own taxonomies.
 Changing the Post Type option will cause these options to change as well.